foldda/snappable/README.md

 <img src="img/legoP.webp" width="350" align="center">

-The success of Lego inspires us that it is the key to a flexible universal modular architecture to have a simple and generic mechanic or method of connecting all the modules.
-For modular software architecture, this means it would require generic and universal component interfacing - that is, in the software terms, a standardized system and method for software component modules to exchange data,
+The success of Lego inspires us that, for a flexible and universal modular architecture, it is the key to have a simple and generic way of connecting the modules which, in Lego's case, it's its joint mechanic.
+For modular software architecture, this means it would require generic and universal component interfacing - that is, in the software terms, a standardized system and method for software component modules to exchange data.

 Snappable is a library for such generic component interfacing that allows any compatible components to connect and exchange data between each other, while allows the components to independently changing their data models.
 Like the simple and consistant Lego joints, the Snappable interface is "static" and maintainance-free, and it makes compatible software components "Lego-like" - meaning they are interchangeable and maintain inter-components-communication when connected, even though they are independently developed, and can freely evolve according to their individual requirements.